Fibroscan

 What are the benefits of this scan?

-A FibroScan will help your doctor to understand how much scarring is in your liver and it will also estimate the fat content within your liver.
+A fibroscan will help your doctor to understand how much scarring is in your liver and it will also estimate the fat content within your liver.
 This will help them to plan your treatment.

 It is a quick and painless test.
-It does not have any potential complications or risks and is non-invasive, which means that it does not break the skin or enter your body.
+It does not have any potential complications or risks and it is non-invasive, which means that it does not break the skin or enter your body.

 Are there any limitations to the scan?

-A FibroScan can only measure liver fibrosis and fat content within the liver and may not help to find all causes of your liver damage.
+Sometimes there is a possibility that we are not able to get an accurate result due to your body physique.
+A fibroscan can only measure liver fibrosis and fat content within the liver and may not help to find all causes of your liver damage.

-The FibroScan clinic is available only on Saturdays from 09.00 to 14.30.
+The fibroscan clinic is available on Saturdays from 9am to 2:30pm at the Willesden Community Diagnostic Centre.

 Willesden Community Diagnostic Centre